 If you drink enough water and you still have a dry mouth, you may be suffering from nerve damage, infection or illness.
 Having a dry mouth is unhealthy for your oral health since saliva is the best defense against bacteria.

 If you have any questions, or need to see a dentist, call Candlewood Dental Care in New Fairfield, CT.
 Dr. Lorraine Burio has been treating and educating patients for over twenty-five years.
 Our office serves the New Fairfield, New Milford, Danbury, and Sherman areas of CT and Pawling, Patterson and Putnam Lake of New York.
-You can call us at 203-746-1200 or make an appointment here.
+You can call us at 203-746-1200.